-ECF gratefully acknowledges financial support from the European Commission.

-The information and views set out in this position paper are those of the author(s) and do not necessarily reflect the official opinion of the European Union.
-Neither the European Union institutions and bodies nor any person acting on their behalf may be held responsible for the use which may be made of the information contained therein.
+ECF gratefully acknowledges financial support from both the Life Programme of the European Union and the cycling industry via Cycling Industries Europe.
+The information and views set out in this position paper are those of the author(s) and do not necessarily reflect the official opinions of either the European Union or CIE.
+Neither the European Union institutions and bodies, CIE, nor any person acting on their behalf may be held responsible for the use which may be made of the information contained therein

-The directive 2008/96/EC on Road Infrastructure Safety Management (RISM) defines procedures that were supposed to ensure the safety of the trans-European (TEN-T) road network.
+The directive 2008/96/ EC on Road Infrastructure Safety Management (RISM) defines procedures that were supposed to ensure the safety of the trans-European (TEN-T)road network.
 The procedures cover different stages and aspects of planning, design and operation of major roads but up until now has almost exclusively focused on the safety of car-occupants.
 The needs of other road users such as cyclists and pedestrians have often been overlooked in the process, resulting in detrimental infrastructure changes, for example an important cycle route cut off from the rest of the network by a motorway interchange.

-In November 2019, a revision of the directive was published in the Official Journal of the European Union.
-The amendments implemented through the directive (EU) 2019/1936 recognise the need to pay more attention to the safety of cyclists and pedestrians and include many important improvements that ECF has lobbied for in the past two years.
-The EU Member States now have two years to transpose the updates into national regulations.
+In November 2019, a revision of the directive was published in the Official Journal of the European Union.2 The amendments implemented through the directive (EU)2019/ 1936 recognise the need to pay more attention to the safety of cyclists and pedestrians and include many important improvements that ECF has lobbied for in the past two years.
+The EUMember States now have two years to transpose the updates into national regulations.
 In this document we quote the main changes and discuss briefly their consequences.